-You probably know all about buying only the freshest beans, grinding them to perfection and brewing the perfect cup of coffee, but what about the milk you use?
+You probably know all about buying only the freshest beans, grinding them to perfection and brewing the perfect cup of coffee from your coffee maker, but what about the milk you use?
 Surely that choice deserves some attention too.

 How to choose the best milk for coffee depends on a number of factors, including personal preference and dietary needs.
 Different types of milk are also suited to different brewing methods, and that’s a good place to start.

-Baristas claim that the milk you choose affects the flavour and texture of your brew.
+Baristas claim that the milk you choose affects the flavor and texture of your brew.

 Because drip coffee is generally weaker than other brewing methods, it’s important to choose a milk that doesn’t water it down.
 Half-and-half or light cream is the best choice.
 Good coffee cream should have between 10 and 18 percent fat; beyond that it can leave an oily residue on the surface of your coffee.